arjvn/yolov8_human_sim/readme.md

 Finally, the script will build and run a Docker image for the YOLOv8 project.

+Results from the pipeline can be found in ```yolov8/docker_run/<experiment-name>/detect/train```

 ## 🔑 Key Files

+There are three key file in this pipeline each of them can behave as an independent module given the right input parameters.

 ### Create_yolo_labels.py